wildfly/wildfly/README.md

 Building
 -------------------
-If you already have Maven 3 installed
+If you already have Maven 3.0.3 or newer installed

 > mvn install